spillerrec/cgCompress/README.md

 - Segmentation needs to be redone, and done with respect to file size.
 - Some images contain the same image, but with color changes.
 Some success have been had with alternative composite methods, but still needs to be further investigated.
 - The input images must currently not contain alpha, which means we can't optimize character sprites.
 Make it work!
-- Check if the reconstructed images are correct.
-Lossless is 100%, not 99.999% because of programmer stupidity.

 ## Output format